 Allowing officers to access these tools from their vehicles allows them to remain in the field for a greater percentage of their time.
 It increases the availability of services, thereby increasing officer efficiency.
 It allows them to remain visible and to conduct some phases of crime scene and accident investigations from the scene.
 In addition to accessing LEAP and their RMS they would be able to retrieve information from other law enforcement databases to which several agencies have access.
 Pawn ticket, crash reporting, state driver’s license, motor vehicle, warrant and DWI/DUI databases are examples.

 During the last quarter of 2010, Tarleton acquired funding that allows us to provide participating agencies with in-car laptop computers, mounting hardware, antennas, installation, air cards, and for a limited period of time, wireless data service fees.
 During December, 2011 and January, 2012, our initiative provided that equipment for 227 vehicles at 27 law enforcement agencies.
-We are in the process of equipping approximately 100 vehicles at 23 additional agencies.
+We equipped 110 additional vehicles at 23 agencies during November, 2012.
+We plan to re-implement this program during the spring of 2013.